azizn03/valheim_server_digitalocean/README.md

 #### Starting and stopping the server

 1. Navigate to root folder of the project.
+2. If you want play using your previously backed up map files, first put the worlds.zip folder in the ansible/worldsbackup folder then rebuild the container and follow the restore map files instructions
-2. Run this command ```docker run --env-file ./env-file --name valhiem_server -v $pwd:/terraform -it game_server bash```
+3. Run this command ```docker run --env-file ./env-file --name valhiem_server -v $pwd:/terraform -it game_server bash```
-3. Now you are inside the container.
+4. Now you are inside the container.
 Run the start_server.sh script.
 (Ensure you stay inside the container as long as the server is running so you can stop it when finished playing.)
-4. You will be given an IP address.
+5. You will be given an IP address.
 Simply connect to your server with that IP and the port 2456 and your good to go.
-5. To stop the server when you are finished just run stop_server.sh
+6. To stop the server when you are finished just run stop_server.sh
-6. Make sure you backup your map files as shown below before exiting the container or you will lose your map files.
+7. Make sure you backup your map files as shown below before exiting the container or you will lose your map files.
-7. Simply type ```exit``` to exit the container.
+8. Simply type ```exit``` to exit the container.

 #### Backing up your map files